 NOTE 1: While MCPTT client 1 is in the emergency state, all MCPTT group and private calls initiated by MCPTT client 1 are initiated as MCPTT emergency calls.

 2. MCPTT client 1 requests the MCPTT server to upgrade the private call to in-progress emergency by sending an MCPTT emergency request.
 If configured to send an MCPTT alert when initiating an MCPTT emergency upgrade, the request also contains an indication that an MCPTT alert is to be initiated.
-The request may contain an indication of an implicit floor request.
-If the emergency private call request includes an implicit floor reques it may also include location information.
+The request may contain an indication of an implicit floor request.The emergency private call request may also include location information.

 3. The MCPTT server sends the MCPTT emergency request towards MCPTT client 2, the MCPTT client of the other participant.
 If location information was included in the emergency private call request, the MCPTT server checks the privacy policy of the MCPTT user to decide if the location information of MCPTT client 1 can be provided to the other user on the call (refer to Annex A.3 "Authorisation to provide location information to other MCPTT users on a call when talking").